About Us

 • When looking at a continuum of care for the development of children and what exists to support that continuum of development in the MidCoast, it became clear that there is a serious portion of the continuum missing.
 When reviewing asset maps it is clear that there is a significant resource issue for birth to 4 year olds and their families.
 The Collaborative plans to continue researching, convening and planning on how we might all work together to begin bolstering services in this particular area.

-• The work in Waldoboro transpired into the MidCoast Early Childhood Convening which took place on November 2nd.
+• The work in Waldoboro transpired into the MidCoast Early Childhood Convening which took place on November 2024.
 Local and state level Cross-sector early childhood partners are coming together to begin co-designing a proposal in response to the early childhood needs in the MidCoast; this work is supported primarily by a $75,000 John T Gorman Foundation grant we received to support early childhood planning with a specific focus on Waldoboro.

 Professional Development

-• We are also gathering quantitative and qualitative information about professional development for providers and educators in our communities.
+• We also gathered quantitative and qualitative information about professional development for providers and educators in our communities.
 We are learning what people think they need and want.
 We are also developing a list of topics and a list of skills which are already offered, or might be developed based on demand and capacity.

 Youth